nipy/heudiconv/paper.md

 # Summary

-In order to support efficient processing, data must be formatted according to standards prevalent in the field, and widely supported among actively developed analysis tools.
+In order to support efficient processing, data must be formatted according to standards that are prevalent in the field and widely supported among actively developed analysis tools.
 The Brain Imaging Data Structure (BIDS) [@GAC+16] is an open standard designed for computational accessibility, operator legibility, and a wide and easily extendable scope of modalities — and is consequently used by numerous analysis and processing tools as the preferred input format in many fields of neuroscience.
 HeuDiConv (Heuristic DICOM Converter) enables flexible and efficient conversion of spatially reconstructed neuroimaging data from the DICOM format (quasi-ubiquitous in biomedical image acquisition systems, particularly in clinical settings) to BIDS, as well as other file layouts.
-HeuDiConv provides a multi-stage operator input workflow (discovery, manual tuning, conversion) where manual tuning step is optional and thus the entire conversion can be seamlessly integrated into a data processing pipeline.
+HeuDiConv provides a multi-stage operator input workflow (discovery, manual tuning, conversion) where a manual tuning step is optional and the entire conversion can thus be seamlessly integrated into a data processing pipeline.
 HeuDiConv is written in Python, and supports the DICOM specification for input parsing, and the BIDS specification for output construction.
-The support for these standards is extensive, and HeuDiConv can handle complex organization scenarios such as arise for specific data types (e.g., multi-echo sequences, or single-band reference volumes).
+The support for these standards is extensive, and HeuDiConv can handle complex organization scenarios that arise for specific data types (e.g., multi-echo sequences, or single-band reference volumes).
 In addition to generating valid BIDS outputs, additional support is offered for custom output layouts.
 This is obtained via a set of built-in fully functional or example heuristics expressed as simple Python functions.
 Those heuristics could be taken as a template or as a base for developing custom heuristics, thus providing full flexibility and maintaining user accessibility.